avieth/type-grammar/README.md

 Here we deal with the parsing of *terms* of type `s` to terms of type `t`.
 Those `s` terms are composed of tokens, like `Char` in case `s ~ String`.

-Imagine a similar construction with `*` instead of `s`, where tokens have kind `* -> *`.
-That's to say, parser input is a sequence of type constructors.
+Imagine a similar construction with `*` instead of `s` and `t`, where tokens of the input have kind `* -> *`.
+That's to say, parser input is a sequence of type constructors, and parser output is some other type, rather than a term.
-Now every term in the parser input is actually a Haskell type, and the parsed term `t` is itself a type.
 We get something like this

 ```Haskell
 -- The parameter f indicates some type whose form is determined by the parsed